Make cross border transfers upto $1M/ month for free with ECL Flex. Learn More →

 Revenue-based Financing

 Revenue-based financing is a type of financing where companies borrow money upfront on the basis of future revenue until the amount is repaid.
-It’s akin to debt conceptually in that it includes a borrowing of dollars upfront, with smaller payments over time and a repayment of the dollars at the end.
+It’s akin to debt conceptually in that it includes a borrowing of dollars upfront, with smaller payments over time until a full repayment of dollars is reached.

-In many but not all cases, the smaller payments over time take the form of a percentage of revenue, rather than predetermined fixed-interest payments.
+In many cases, the smaller payments over time take the form of a percentage of revenue rather than predetermined fixed-interest payments.

-• No Interest Accumulation: Unlike Venture Debt or Bank Loans, RBF does not accumulate interest, providing a more predictable repayment pathway.
-There is a transparent and predetermined fee for the funding.
+• No Interest Accumulation: Unlike bank loans and venture debt, RBF doesn’t accumulate interest, providing a transparent and predictable repayment pathway.

-• Alignment with Business Growth: RBF investors enable companies to grow flexibly.
-Often Venture Capital funding comes with growth targets and other requirements that may not align with a founder’s own judgment about the pace at which their company should grow.
-Companies that take RBF can extend their runway on their own growth terms.
+• Alignment with Business Growth: RBF investors enable companies to extend their runway on their own growth terms.
+Alternatively, venture capital financing, for example, comes with growth targets and other requirements that may not align with a founder’s own judgment or goals for the company.

 Learn more about ECL